UltimateModuleCreator/umc-crud/README.md

 ## Advantages in using this module
  - less code to write, which means less code to test and less code that can malfunction
- - your copy/paste analyzer will stop compalining that you have classes that look the same.
+ - your copy/paste analyzer will stop complaining you have classes that look the same.
  - decrease development time. (hopefully)
  - you will have a standard way of writing all your CRUD modules (no matter if it's good or bad, at least it is consistent)
  - This covers most of the cases you will encounter in your development process.
-If one of your cases is not covered by this module you can chose not to extend or compose the classes in this module and use your own.
+If one of your cases is not covered by this module you can choose not to extend or compose the classes in this module and use your own.

 ## Disadvantages of using this module